 If you’re the youngest child in your family, you’re probably the life of the party.
-You’re fun to be around, and you use your sense of humour and charm to get attention.
+You’re fun to be around, and you use your sense of humor and charm to get attention.

 As the youngest child, you were probably cherished and cuddled longer than your siblings.
 Your parents knew you were the last ‘baby’, so they wanted to enjoy having a young child around as long as they could.
 They probably were less strict with you than they were with your siblings.
 Your brother or sister must have told you sometimes: ‘I didn’t get away with that!’
 But, just like your parents, they grant you a lot.

 Perhaps your siblings still tell you you were spoiled sometimes.
 While it’s not like you could help being the youngest – and it’s not all glitter and gold.
 You always had older siblings around you and the other members of your family –both parents and siblings- probably helped you with lots of things, making it more difficult to get on your own two feet.
 If you’re the youngest, you probably find it harder to be independent, according to Linda Blair.
 She’s a psychologist and author of ‘Birth Order’.

 Usually, the eldest child is a great match with the youngest child, according to Blair.
 The eldest offers stability likes to take care of their partner and likes the youngest’s quirkiness and rebelling.
 Being the youngest, you probably like being taken care of – although your partner can’t be too meddlesome.
 A middle child can be a good match, too, because they are often easygoing and they offer you the space you need.
 The youngest child with the youngest child is a dynamic combination, according to Blair, but it can also bring a lot of chaos.

 Character traits that are typical for youngest children: